 The ADE is the voice for a cost effective efficient, low carbon, user-led energy system; a market in which decentralised energy can flourish

-With over 100 members we bring together interested parties from across the sector to develop a strong, dynamic and sustainable environment for a range of technologies including combined heat and power, district heating networks and demand side energy services, including demand response.
+As a trade association we bring together over 100 members and interested parties from across the sector to develop a strong, dynamic and sustainable environment for a range of technologies including combined heat and power, district heating networks and demand side energy services, including demand response.

 The About the ADE section provides an insight into how we engage with our community to work towards achieving our vision of decarbonising the heat sector in the most efficient way.